hyrodium/ElasticSurfaceEmbedding.jl/README.md

 ### step 2: Numerical analysis
 This is the main part.
-Split the surface into pieces, and compute the Eucledian embedding.
+Split the surface into pieces, and compute the Euclidean embedding.
 For more information, read [this document](https://hyrodium.github.io/ElasticSurfaceEmbedding.jl/dev/run-julia/).
 The image below is a result for the domain $D^{(1)}$.

 <img src="docs/src/img/bspline_strain.png" width="800">

 ### step 3: Edit on your favorite vector graphics editor
-The output files are SVG format.
+The output files are in SVG format.
-After editing the svg files, you can print the graphics or cut papers by laser cutting machine.
+After editing the SVG files, you can print the graphics or cut papers with a laser cutting machine.

 <img src="docs/src/img/inkscape.png" width="800">